Savannah Prez Flaunts Gym-Honed Figure In Sexy Workout Set

 Savannah Prez delighted fans with a smoking-hot Instagram shot that showed off her gym-honed figure.
 The upload was her first in two days, and her supporters were absolutely thrilled with the skin-baring display.

-The photo captured the fitness coach posed outside in front of a concrete wall that boasted an off-white hue and appeared to be a little dirty.
+The photo captured the fitness coach posed outside in front of an off-white concrete wall.
 She posed directly in the center of the image with her feet spaced shoulder-length apart, holding a product from EHPlabs in front of her.
 In her caption, she shared with fans that she was promoting one of her favorite products from the company, Oxyshred, in kiss my peach flavor.
-She shared that the product was tasty and improves energy and she also included a promo code for a discount.
+She stated that the product was tasty and improves energy, and she also included a promo code for anyone who wanted to purchase their own.

 Savannah sizzled in a two-piece set that flaunted her hourglass figure.
-The black color proved to be the perfect complement against her bronze skin.
-The crop top cut off on her ribs and showed off her taut tummy and tiny midsection.
-Its thick, sleeveless straps allowed for her muscular arms to be seen in their entirety, and the front boasted a vibrant white graphic with the company’s logo.
+The black color proved to be the perfect complement against her bronzed skin.
+The crop top revealed her taut tummy and trim midsection.
+Its sleeveless design allowed for her muscular arms to be seen in their entirety, and the front boasted a vibrant white graphic with the company’s logo.

-Her bottoms were just as skimpy and rested on her navel while flaunting her taut tummy and hourglass curves.
-Two strips of fabric were stitched on the garment’s side — one in red and the other in white while the shorts rode dangerously high on her legs and exposed her muscular thighs, which have been the result of rigorous exercises.
-She added a pair of like-new white sneakers to finish off the gym-chic look.
+Her bottoms were just as skimpy and came over her navel while flaunting her hourglass curves.
+Two stripes ran up the sides — one in red and the other in white.
+The shorts were incredibly short and exposed her muscular thighs, which showcase the results of her rigorous exercise routine.
+She added a pair of like-new white sneakers to finish off the gym-chic look, and no accessories were visible, keeping the focus on the model’s toned body.

 View this post on Instagram